Last Updated: March 23, 2021

 Consumer reports on customer service are clear:

-If you don’t give a hoot about your customers, don’t address their legitimate criticism, and don’t offer them any incentives, they’re likely to turn to the competition.
-And you’ll suffer huge losses.
+If you don’t give a hoot about your customers, don’t address their legitimate criticism, and don’t offer them any incentives, it will probably affect your reputation.
+In case you weren’t aware, 86% of people don’t mind paying more if it’s to a reputable company.
+And there goes your profit.

 It’s not like yours is the only small business selling printed T-shirts and tote bags – and small businesses fail at an alarming rate.